kyleboon/kyleboon.org/source/_posts/2014-05-02-multi-factor-authentication-part-two.markdown

 categories: grails spring-security
 ---

-_This post is cross posted on [Bloom Health's blog](http://www.gobloomhealth.com/multi-factor-authentication-part-1/)_
+_This post is cross posted on [Bloom Health's blog](http://www.gobloomhealth.com/multi-factor-authentication-part-2/)_

-At the end of part 1, we had the first step of multi-factor authentication finished.
+At the end of [part 1](http://kyleboon.org/blog/2014/05/18/two-factor-authentication/), the first step of multi-factor authentication was finished.
 The second authentication step will verify a token sent via text message to the user.
 In order to accomplish this, there needs to be a Spring Security filter and authentication provider.
 The filter will be triggered when the security token is submitted by the user, it will delegate to the authentication provider which will fully authenticate the user and provide the full list of roles from the ```DaoUserDetailsProvider```.

 ### Implementing the 2nd Step of authentication